Building 24, Victoria Hospital, 800 Commissioners Rd E (link to map)

 If you’re arriving by bus, cab or on foot:

-Please make your way to the Centre entrance and you will be directed to the line-up for pedestrians.
+Please make your way to the clinic entrance and you will be directed to the line-up for pedestrians.

-Assessment Centres will only test those who fall within the Ontario provincial guidelines (updated April 11, 2022).
+The COVID, Cold and Flu Care Clinic will only provide a COVID-19 test for those who fall within the Ontario provincial guidelines (updated April 11, 2022).
 This includes:

 - Individuals who are from a First Nation, Inuit, Métis community, and/or who self-identify as First Nation, Inuit, and Métis, and their household members